ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 - Exception handling (WIP)
 - Access specifiers for reflection *(presently any Method/Field registerd is considered as public)*
 - Light weight JSON Serialization/Deserialization feature.

+*(contact me at neeraj.singh31285@outlook.com for your valuable suggestion, review or contribution.)*